EDATE Function

 EDATE adds a given number of months from a starting point and returns the result as the same day of the month, x months from now or in the past.
 In addition, it returns the date’s serial number, showing how many months there were before or after the starting point.

 EDATE is helpful to someone like me who is finding a job in the work field and wants to apply their financial skillset in the real world.
-Additionally, as someone that graduated with a bachelor's in finance, this tool is resourceful for future financial advisors.
+Additionally, as someone who graduated with a bachelor's in finance, this tool is resourceful for future financial advisors.

 Key Takeaways